okta/okta.github.io/_source/_posts/2019-07-18-cookie-banners-their-impact-on-web-security.md

 image: blog/featured/okta-cookie-banner.png
 ---

-Troy Hunt is irritated.
-The Australian security researcher and founder of Have I Been Pwned has had it up to *here* with cookie banners.
-Developers are including these boilerplate disclaimers on a growing number of sites, warning users that they are being tracked, or that their data is being collected—[and Hunt argues](https://www.troyhunt.com/these-cookie-warning-shenanigans-have-got-to-stop/) that there's no real-world need for them as they don't make a difference to your site's privacy or security capabilities.
+How many times this week have you dealt with an obtrusive, annoying website banner informing you of the site’s cookie policy?
+Developers are increasingly including boilerplate cookie tracking disclaimers, warning users that they are being tracked, or that their data is being collected.
+And there’s no real-world need for them as they don’t make a difference to your site’s privacy or security capabilities.

 We'll pick apart why these banners are sprouting up now and explain the current legal requirements regarding cookies and consent.
 We'll also explore whether the banners achieve--well, anything--and whether developers should spend their valuable time implementing them.